 He develops them.
 He molds them into stars.
 And the branches of Nick Saban's coaching tree extend across the country.
 Former offensive coordinators and defensive coordinators are everywhere you look.

 The first shining examples are Kirby Smart and Jimbo Fisher.
 The latter of the two worked with Saban at LSU and won the 2013 national championship at Florida State University before he landed the head coaching job at Texas A&M. Smart was an Alabama product that has led the Georgia Bulldogs to a 32-8 record and a National Championship Game appearance in three years.

 Then you have Lane Kiffin and Billy Napier.
-Kiffin was Alabama's offensive coordinator from 2014-16 before he went to Florida Atlantic for three seasons and Ole Miss hired him to be its head coach.
+Kiffin was Alabama's offensive coordinator from 2014-16 before he went to Florida Atlantic for three seasons and Ole Miss hired him to be its head football coach.
 Muschamp worked as Saban’s defensive coordinator at LSU and is actually one of two Saban former assistants to become the head coach of the Florida Gators (Jim McElwain being the other one).
 Muschamp has ran the University of South Carolina’s program since 2016.

 To make this extensive tree easier on the eyes, let's just put them all in bullet points.
 I'll keep it to guys that became head coaches at major programs or the NFL so you're not reading all day.